IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

       default-ssl-certificate: "<target-install-namespace>/ingress-tls"
 ```

-For example, if installing LM into the default namespace, you would add:
+For example, if installing TNCO into the default namespace, you would add:

 ```yaml
 nginx-ingress: